 The processing module may determine the water pickup locations (lake locations) from local minimum altitudes, which may further be determined using a moving window approach of location data, including both altitude and speed.
 Depending on the frequency of the location data, a particular number of consecutive altitude recordings can be considered.
 In an example, where location data is collected every 30 seconds, a set of 5 data points may be considered so that each consideration includes a 2 minute period.
 It has been found that a 2 minute period typically provides suitable time to capture the airtanker’s behaviour during the pickup portion of the drop cycle.
 The processing module, in this case, determines if the current altitude, ac is the minimum of the set (ac-2,ac-1,ac,ac+1,ac+2) corresponding to data points recorded at times tc-2<tc-1<tc<tc+1<tc+2, respectively.
 A greater or lesser number of data points may be included in the consideration.

 Analyzing altitude alone may not be sufficient to identify a pickup event.
-Altitude patterns are also present during other phases of the airtanker's journey, such as at takeoff, landing, and in-transit to and from the fire.
+Altitude patterns are also present during other phases of the airtanker's trip, such as at takeoff, landing, and in-transit to and from the fire.
 However, it has been found that during water pickup, airtanker speed exhibits a minimum and maximum.
 The processing module may establish threshold minimum and maximum pickup speeds with reference to specifications of the airtanker available in the airtanker database.
 In other words, the thresholds should remain within a range of the operational speeds for the various segments of a water pickup event.

 Additionally, the processing module verifies that speed may not decrease past the minimum threshold speed within a preconfigured time of the possible pickup event, since during takeoff/landing, airtanker speed may increase from/decrease to rest, so preceding/following speed recordings will violate this restriction and not be identified as pickup events.
 This period may, for example, be a 2 minute period, which for 30 second data intervals can be represented as sc-2,sc-1,sc,sc+1,sc+2>minimum speed.